Understanding Latency Dynamics

 While distance is the primary driver, real-world Round-Trip Time () is an aggregate of four distinct variables:

-- Processing Delay (): The time taken by routers and switches to analyze a packet header and determine its path.
+- Processing Delay (): The time taken by routers to examine the packet header and determine where to direct it.
+This is typically on the order of microseconds ($\mu s$) in modern FPGA-based hardware.

-- Transmission Delay (): The time required to push the packet's bits onto the medium, governed by the link bandwidth.
+- Transmission Delay (): Also known as "Serialization Delay," this is the time required to push all the packet's bits onto the wire.

-- Propagation Delay (): The time for the signal to physically travel the length of the link.
+- Propagation Delay (): The time required for the signal to travel from the sender to the receiver through the physical medium.

 3. The Impact on Human Perception